 To receive our newsletter please enter your email address below

-During pregnancy, to meet the needs of the developing baby, the body produces approximately 50% more body fluids and blood which causes swelling mainly in the hands, face, legs, ankles and feet.
+In order to meet the needs of the developing baby during pregnancy, the body produces approximately 50% more body fluids and blood which causes swelling mainly in the hands, face, legs, ankles and feet.
 This is called oedema or water retention.

 No, presence of oedema/water retention does not affect the health of baby.